ialbert/bio/docs/index.md

 > The software is currently under development.
 It is operational but not fully vetted.

-`bio` - command-line utilities to make bioinformatics explorations more enjoyable. `bio` streamlines the tedious bioinformatics tasks such as:
+`bio` - command-line utilities to make bioinformatics explorations more enjoyable. `bio` streamlines the tedious bioinformatics and lets users quickly answers questions such as:

-- downloading and storing data: *how do I automate access to NCBI?*
+- *How do I automate the sequence for a viral genoem?*
-- converting between formats: *how do I convert GenBank to GFF?*
+- *How do I obtain the biological annotation of a data?*
-- extracting a subset of information: *how do I get coding sequence for gene S?*
+- *How do I get coding sequence for a certain gene?*
-- visualizing alignments: *what are the variations?*
+- *What are the differences between two sequences?*
-- exploring biological taxonomies: *what is the lineage of SARS-COV-2?*
+- *What is the lineage of SARS-COV-2?*
-- finding the definition for terms:  *what are minisatellites and  microsatellites?*
+- *What are minisatellites and  microsatellites?*
-- understanding functional annotations: *what is a "tolerance induction to tumor cell"?*
+- *What is a "tolerance induction to tumor cell"?*

 `bio` combines and represents data from different sources: GenBank, SRA, Gene Ontology, Sequence Ontology, NCBI Taxonomy trough a unified interface.
 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.